 Reese Witherspoon.
 Always loved that Southern belle, now even more so after Big Little Lies.

 My upcoming series was inspired by Leon, a man I met on the streets of Charleston.

 Sneak peak of Morgan’s new series inspired by Leon!

 What do you want your audience to know about your work?

-Stop by the gallery to see McKenzie’s work in person before the conclusion of Rooted on July 15th!
+Thank you for reading, and come see Morgan’s work in the gallery before the conclusion of the Rooted exhibition on July 15th!

 Rosetta Peacock, 24×18